We men ignore a lot of our health issues, but one health issue you should pay attention to is prostate problems.

 Some prostate cancers grow very slowly and don’t cause any problems or affect your length of life.
 Many men with prostate cancer will never need any treatment.
 But some prostate cancers can grow very quickly.
 Because of this, it’s more likely to spread.
 It is likely to cause problems and will need treatment to stop it from spreading.

-Research shows, prostate cancer mainly affects men over 50, and your risk increases with age.
+Research shows, that prostate cancer mainly affects men over 50, and your risk increases with age.
 That risk is even higher if you are a male of mixed black ethnicity and men with a family history of prostate cancer.
 Sadly roughly 11,500 men die from prostate cancer each year.

 How to keep your prostate happy